-SuperReading is a course that promotes the ability to read and understand text in a strategic way.
+SuperReading is a course that promotes the ability to read and understand text more strategically.

 The method, developed in the United States and subsequently tested in Great Britain, has proved particularly effective for people with dyslexia.

-The IULM University has translated and adapted the materials to the Italian context, starting an experiment that has involved 260 subjects, of which 143 are dyslexics and 117 are normolectors.
+The IULM University translated and adapted the materials to the Italian context, launching a trial that has so far involved 260 subjects, of whom 143 are dyslexic and 117 normoliterate.

 Macciachini Monti Foundation - Call for applications 2021/2022